UDOOboard/Docs/docs/08_Arduino_DUE_(Sam3x)/02_Programming_Arduino_Due_from_External_PC.md

   Udoo QUAD/DUAL works ONLY with Arduino IDE version 1.6.5.
 Download it from <a href="https://www.arduino.cc/en/Main/OldSoftwareReleases#previous">here!</a>
 </div>

-* From your computer go to the Arduino website and downlaod the 1.6.5 version of the IDE: https://www.arduino.cc/en/Main/OldSoftwareReleases#previous
+* From your computer go to the Arduino website and downlaod the 1.6.5 version of the IDE: [Arduino IDE 1.6.5](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous)

 * Select the OS you have in your computer and download the IDE then install it